cterp/AI2/README.md

 	+ Note that if only a word is given instead of a list (e.g. ```term_frequency("ishmael")```), this program will compute maximum term frequency scores for each letter.

 ### Assumptions
++ This script was written in Python, and I'm more than happy to rewrite it in a different language and/or programming paradigm.
 + Term frequency scores are represented by Decimal numbers, because they can be represented exactly.
 Precision was arbitrarily set to 8 digits.
 + There are text files in the same directory as the script.
 + Instead of showing the fully qualified path and name for each file in the results table, for clarity only the filename is shown.